 Dog Squad 2: Cat Crew is a part of the Dog Squad collection.

 When trouble calls . . . it’s Dog Squad to the rescue!
-But when calamity calls . . . call in Cat Crew!
+But when calamity rings . . . bring in Cat Crew!

-Fred, the loveable stray who became the star of the hit streaming sensation, DOG SQUAD, is back and working on a new show—Cat Crew!
+Fred, the lovable stray who became the star of the hit streaming sensation Dog Squad, is back and working on a new show—Cat Crew!
 But wait a second—there’s something funny about these felines!
 And something suspicious about their animal trainer.
-Is this cat crew being electronically controlled?!?!
+Is this cat crew being electronically controlled?!
 And what exactly is the evil trainer plotting?
-Can Fred save the day . . .and the cats?!
+Can Fred save the day . . . and the cats?!
 It's time for an all paws on deck top-secret rescue mission!

 An Excerpt fromDog Squad 2: Cat Crew

 Ext. the top of the Eiffel Tower.

 The diabolical villain known as Cattywampus has stepped in one too many piles of dog poop on the sidewalks of Paris.
 It has made his soul bitter.
 His shoes stinky.

 Cattywampus has vowed to eliminate all the dogs in Paris by turning the sightseeing telescopes on the observation deck of the 1,063-foot-tall iron tower into dog-seeking sizzle guns.